ruuddejong-altran/python-c-cpp/docs/example_4.md

 >>>
 ```

-Querying the light pattern or the names of the light fails though:
+Querying the light pattern or the names of the lights fails though:

 ```text
 >>> t.pattern